particle-iot/docs/src/content/community/particle-101-workshop/ble.md

 Make sure you have completed **all** the prerequisites before advancing beyond this point.
 {{box op="end"}}

-## Using Bluetooth with Particle Devices
+## Using Bluetooth with Particle devices

 Let's explore using Bluetooth with Particle Devices.